 “By resorting to such repressive measures, authorities cannot break the pro-freedom sentiments of people rather it makes the people’s resolve towards freedom struggle much stronger,” he said.

-Shah also accused the administration of “complicating” the issue of martyrs’ memorial in Pulwama, where a shutdown continued on 13th day today over the demand of installation of the memorial at Shaheed Park.
+Shah also accused the administration of “complicating” the issue of the martyrs’ memorial in Pulwama, where a shutdown continued on the 13th day today over the demand for installation of the memorial at Shaheed Park.

 “Such attitude on part of authorities is against law,” he said while maintaining that “people have every right to remember their beloved ones who sacrificed their lives while fighting the tyranny and oppression.”

-Reiterated his support to the martyrs’ memorial campaign, Shah extended support to a call for peaceful protests after Friday prayers issued by Hurriyat (G) chairman Syed Ali Geelani.
+Reiterated his support for the martyrs’ memorial campaign, Shah extended support to a call for peaceful protests after Friday prayers issued by Hurriyat (G) chairman Syed Ali Geelani.